Mike Ford (rugby)

-Mike A. Ford (born 18 November 1965) is an English rugby union coach and rugby league footballer.
-He is currently the managing director of Oldham Roughyeds.
+Mike A. Ford (born 18 November 1965) is an English rugby league and rugby union coach, and former rugby league footballer.
+He was most recently the managing director of RFL Championship side Oldham.

 Background

 Ford was born in Oldham, Lancashire, England.
-He was a pupil at Saddleworth School in Uppermill, Greater Manchester, from 1976 to 1981, where he was taught, and coached by Phil Larder.
+He was a pupil at Saddleworth School in Uppermill, Greater Manchester, from 1976 to 1981, where he was taught and coached by Phil Larder.
 Larder later recommended Ford to Ireland when Larder was defence coach of England.

-Three of his sons play rugby union – George plays for Sale Sharks, and England.
+Three of his sons play rugby union.
+George plays for Sale Sharks, and England.
 Joe is head coach of Doncaster Knights and his youngest son Jacob was the attack coach for Loughborough Students before being named as head coach for Westcliff Rugby Club In August 2019.